Motivation

 Look across all six stages and the structure becomes clear:

-The labor ladder is consistent: manual laborers → craftsmen → process engineers → system designers → architects.
 Human labor does not disappear at any stage.
 Its nature changes, and the level at which it operates rises.
+AI continues this sequence by automating the execution layer — translating known solutions into correct syntax, filling boilerplate, fixing well-understood bugs.

-AI continues this sequence.
-What it automates is the execution layer — translating known solutions into correct syntax, filling boilerplate, fixing well-understood bugs.
-What it cannot automate is knowing what to build, why it matters, whether the requirements are right, and whether the resulting system is trustworthy.
 Those are questions of architecture, domain expertise, and judgment built over years of watching systems fail in unexpected ways.
-They are not getting easier.
-They are getting harder as systems grow more complex, faster, and more deeply integrated into things that matter.
+They are not getting easier but harder as systems grow more complex, faster, and more deeply integrated into things that matter.

 The engineers who understand this will not be replaced.
 They will be asked to operate one level higher than before — and the engineers who grasp that pattern early will help define what that level looks like.